 Frosted tips will throw you straight back into the 90s.
 It’s a type of hair highlighting that adds dimension to your hair.

-To get frosted tips on short hair, you dip the ends of your hair into a lightener.
-But for long hair, a cap is used.
+To get frosted tips on short hair, a highlighting cap is often used to pull small pieces through for lightening.
+For long hair, stylists hand-paint or use foils to isolate the ends.
 As a result, frosted highlights appear scattered throughout the hair.

 Chunky highlights can be a seamless blend of any hair color you choose.
 But compared to your natural hair color, your chunky highlights tend to be big and bold.